 Interview by Mike Aylward

-Mike: How would you define your sound to a newcomer to your music?
+Mike: How would you define the Moneen sound to a newcomer to your music?

 Mike: What types of music and which musicians/groups influenced you growing up?

-Mike: How did growing up in Toronto influence your music?
+Mike: How did growing up in Brampton (Toronto?) influence your music?

-Mike: Which do you prefer, writing/recording or live performance?
+Mike: Which do you prefer, recording/producing or live performance and why?

 Mike: Whose music are you listening to right now?

-Mike: How do you think new technology has affected how you deliver your musical message to the world?
+Mike: How has new technology affected how you deliver your musical message to the world?

-Mike: What is a musical goal that you would still like to achieve?
+Mike: What is a musical goal that you would like to achieve with the band?

 Mike: What do you think are the embodiments of good and evil in the music business, and in the world today?

-Mike: A hundred years from now, how would you like Plastic Bag to be remembered?
+Mike: A hundred years from now, how would you like Moneen to be remembered?